SONOFF ZBDongle-E

 • Fifth, to upload the file, in the bootloader terminal press '1' to initiate the upload

-• Open another terminal on the host system to send the file through XMODEM
+• Open another terminal on the host system.
+Download the router firmware *.gbl file from hereopen in new window, e.g.

 • Wait for 'Serial upload complete', then press '2' in the Bootloader Terminal to restart the dongle.